-All courses are delivered asynchronously online via a learning management system (LMS).
+All courses are delivered asynchronously online via the learning management system (LMS).
 The courses vary in length and are organized into self-paced sessions.
 Each session is designed to take approximately one hour to complete.
 Sessions build on one another and thus are sequential.

-In each session, the participant must complete a brief knowledge assessment before reviewing the content.
-This is followed by exploring the content in the form of videos, slides, documents and other materials.
+The work of each session involves the participant completing a brief knowledge assessment before reviewing the content.
+This is followed by exploring the content in videos, slides, documents and other materials.
 Participants then demonstrate what they have learned through application activities, as well as share reflections and questions about the content with fellow participants.
 Finally, participants complete a knowledge assessment to understand what they have learned in the session.